iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/run-the-iri.md

     * 64-bit processor
     * An public IP address: Either a static IP address or a dynamic IP address that's connected to a dynamic DNS such as [noip.com](https://www.noip.com/remote-access)

-* If you don't want to run a [local snapshot node](introduction/overview.md), we recommend that your computer has at least 60GB of free disk space to store the [ledger](concepts/the-ledger.md)
+* If you don't want to run a [local snapshot node](introduction/overview.md#types-of-iri-node), we recommend that your computer has at least 60GB of free disk space to store the [ledger](concepts/the-ledger.md)

 * You must have the [URLs or the IP addresses of at least 6 neighbor nodes](how-to-guides/find-neighbors.md) who are also running the same version of the IRI on the same IOTA network

 * By default, the IRI uses the following ports.
-You must map these ports to computer's public IP address.
+You must map these ports to your computer's public IP address.
-    * UDP neighbor peering port: 14600
+    * **UDP neighbor peering port:** 14600
-    * TCP neighbor peering port: 14600
+    * **TCP neighbor peering port:** 14600
-    * TCP API port: 14265
+    * **TCP API port:** 14265

     Or, you can change these ports in the configuration options.

 ## Run the IRI on Linux

-1. Set up some variables (change the IRI_JAR_PATH variable to the URL of your IRI Java file):
+1. Set up some variables (change the IRI_JAR_PATH variable to the URL of your IRI Java file)

     ```bash
     $ export IRI_JAR_PATH="/path-to-your-iri-java-file"